Paramboia/pokemon-fusion/app/api/generate/README.md

 The system uses these environment variables to control behavior:

-- `USE_REPLICATE_MODEL` - Enable legacy Replicate model
+- `USE_REPLICATE_BLEND` - Enable Replicate Blend for initial fusion
-- `USE_OPENAI_MODEL` - Enable DALL-E 3 (placeholder)
-- `USE_REPLICATE_BLEND` - Enable Replicate's blending model
+- `USE_GPT_VISION_ENHANCEMENT` - Enable GPT Image Enhancement for refining the fusion
-- `USE_STABLE_DIFFUSION` - Enable Stable Diffusion 3.5
+- `USE_STABLE_DIFFUSION` - Enable Stable Diffusion 3.5 (requires additional licensing)
-- `USE_GPT_VISION_ENHANCEMENT` - Enable GPT-4 direct generation enhancement
 - `REPLICATE_API_TOKEN` - API token for Replicate
-- `OPENAI_API_KEY` - API key for OpenAI
+- `OPENAI_API_KEY` - API key for OpenAI (for enhancement)

 ## Error Handling and Fallbacks

-The system includes multiple fallback mechanisms:
+The system includes a multi-layered fallback mechanism:

-1. If one model fails, the next one is attempted
+1. If Replicate Blend fails, try Stable Diffusion 3.5
-2. If all models fail, the system uses a processed original image
+2. If Stable Diffusion fails, use one of the original Pokémon images (Simple Method)
-3. Each model implementation includes retries for API calls
+3. Each implementation includes retries for API calls with exponential backoff

 ## Optimizations